“Is it hard? Not if you have the right attitude. It’s having the right attitude that’s hard.”

 – Friedrich Nietzsche

-I hate when people say things that they believe to be true for everyone.
-But I’m going to do it here.
+I’m feel tension when someone says something that they believe to be true for everyone, but I’m going to do it here.
 Most people who push past any difficulty have a reason to do so.
-If you don’t have a reason, it gets very hard.
-In fact, it’s hard getting through the day-to-day errands of waking up, making lunch, and taking out the trash if you don’t have an underlying reason.
+There, I said it.
+If you don’t have a reason something difficult, then all you have on your mind is how difficult that thing is.
+In fact, it’s hard just getting through the day-to-day errands of waking up, making lunch, and taking out the trash, if you don’t have an underlying reason.
 This is what happens during depression.
-When depressed, people often ask the question “What’s the point?” because their reason is totally lost.
+When depressed, people often ask the question “What’s the point?” because they have not “why” behind their “what”.

 Having a compelling why will change the attitude.
 The right attitude is difficult to achieve, but with a clearly defined motive to remind ourselves of, we can get through a lot.